 Unless you live in a major city with reliable public transport, you’ll most likely need to purchase a car at some point.
 While a car can absolutely be an asset for your lifestyle, it’s crucial to make sure it doesn’t run over your financial livelihood.
 You don’t want to go over your budget or get into deep debt over your wheels.
+Keep in mind, our debt counselors recommend that you spend no more than 20% of your income on transportation each month (including car payments, gas, insurance, etc.).
 Let’s explore the different ways to buy a car.

 1. Paying Cash Upfront